Machine Learning Mutation-Acyclicity of Quivers: Background

 \section{Background}

-Cluster algebras, as mathematical objects with multiple uses in physics, provide a well-motivated arena for testing the efficacy of machine learning (ML) methods, chiefly due to the combinatorial nature of the quivers and their matrix representations.

-A prominent problem within cluster algebras is identifying whether a given quiver is equivalent to an acyclic\footnote{In graph theoretic terms, we are interested in \textit{strongly} acyclic weighted directed graphs.} quiver or not under any mutation sequence.
+Cluster algebras provide a well-motivated arena for testing the efficacy of machine learning (ML) methods, chiefly due to the combinatorial nature of the quivers and their matrix representations.
+A prominent problem within cluster algebras is identifying whether a given quiver is equivalent to an acyclic\footnote{In graph theoretic terms, we are interested in \textit{strongly} acyclic weighted directed graphs.} quiver or not under the mutation operation.
 Whilst this is infeasible by eye, this paper examines how effective ML architectures are at learning this property.
-In this background section the relevant mathematical details underpinning cluster algebras and this mutation-acyclicity problem are introduced, along with the implemented ML methods.
+In this background section, the relevant mathematical details underpinning cluster algebras and this mutation-acyclicity problem are introduced, along with the implemented ML methods.